Seasonal depression in the Netherlands: what to do when feeling SAD

 We can also understand the nervousness and anxiety you must feel when moving to a new country with an already existing mental or physical health issue.

-If you want to know everything about healthcare and health insurance in the Netherlands, check out our guide here.
+If you want to know everything about healthcare and health insurance in the Netherlands, check out our guide.
 You can also find out everything you need to know about mental healthcare in the Netherlands here.

-Have you ever had the feeling that you’re entering into hibernation mode during the winter months, where you sleep way too much or too little, eat way too much or too little, and avoid social gatherings because you seriously lack the motivation and energy to get out of your house?
+Have you ever had the feeling that you’re entering into hibernation mode during the winter months, where you sleep either too much or too little, eat way too much or too little, and avoid social gatherings because you seriously lack the energy to get out of your house?

 An aspect of depression can be isolation and loneliness.
-Image: Pixabay
+Image: Freepik

 If you relate to these symptoms, you may have Seasonal Affective Disorder.
 Image: Depositphotos

-It is a type of major depressive disorder, and people with this disorder show symptoms during late autumn or early winter and resume to normal mental health during the spring and summer.
+Although it’s different from depression, it is more common among those with a pre-existing depressive disorder.
+People with SAD usually show symptoms during late autumn or early winter and resume normal mental health during the spring and summer.

 There are also cases where the symptoms begin in spring or summer.
 This disorder makes the person exhibit mild to moderate depressive symptoms, which start to get more severe as the season continues.